francisisip/Integrating-Project-Group-3/README.md

 | 10000000    | 108.58    | 35.22     | 143.80       | 4380.00    | 0.00           | 0.0000           | 0.00           |
 | 81177       | 30.57     | 39.52     | 70.09        | 4414.00    | 34.00          | 0.0078           | 0.00           |

+In the sequential version, Phase 1 time decreases sharply as the Bloom size increases from 10,000 to 50,000 and again to 100,000.
+This reflects reduced collisions and a lower false positive rate.
+For Bloom sizes of 2.5M and above, Phase 1 becomes slower again due to cache and memory overhead from very large bit arrays.

+Phase 2 time generally remains stable (23–40 ms), driven primarily by the number of surviving candidates rather than Bloom size.
+The candidate count drops dramatically when moving from 10,000 (~35k candidates) to 50,000 (~4.8k candidates), stabilizing around 4.3k—indicating that beyond a certain size, the Bloom filter becomes effectively collision-free for this dataset.

+False positives decrease monotonically with Bloom size, approaching zero at 2.5M and above.
+Importantly, no false negatives occur, confirming correctness.

+Total runtime ranges from 45 ms (100k Bloom size) to 289 ms (10k Bloom size), showing that Bloom size strongly affects Phase 1 cost for the sequential version.

 #### Parallel Implementation
 | BloomSize   | Phase1_ms | Phase2_ms | TotalTime_ms | Candidates | FalsePositives | FalsePositiveRate | FalseNegatives | Average Occur of FN | Average Occur of TP |